OceanSunFish85/msa-p2-datascience-joseph/DeeLearning/ReadMe.md

 ```bash
 pip install -r requirements.txt
 ```
+predictions.csv is a copy of the results submitted in the kaggle competition

 requirements.txt was generated directly from the Conda environment used to train the model, ensuring all necessary dependencies are included.